-Simulation will also be part of a collaborative pilot between the Institute’s IMPACT Practice program and Harvard Medical School that is scheduled to begin in 2017.
-With the support of a grant from the Josiah Macy Jr. Foundation, first-year students from the Institute and the medical school will practice the intricacies of collaborating with health professionals from other fields.
+Simulation is also part of a collaborative pilot between the Institute’s IMPACT Practice program and Harvard Medical School that began in 2017.
+With the support of a grant from the Josiah Macy Jr. Foundation, first-year students from the Institute and the medical school practice the intricacies of collaborating with health professionals from other fields.
 “They need to develop competencies such as understanding each other’s roles and working from a common set of values,” says Knab, who has been running the IMPACT Practice program for several years.
 “Now we’ll be able to add medical students to the mix of health professions.
 It’s a great opportunity for students at both schools.

 Learn more about the MGH Institute's Simulated Participant Program.